AryanAAB/RhythmRealm/README.md

 ## Challenges

-- Designing an intuitive user interface that can cater to both tech-savvy musicians and those less familiar with digital platforms.
+1) Designing an intuitive user interface that can cater to both tech-savvy musicians and those less familiar with digital platforms.
+    - The UI/UX of Rhythm Realm is simple and intuitive with the help of an hamburger menubar connecting all the different pages.

-- Ensuring a seamless user experience while offering a range of features such as customizable profiles, playlist management, and event creation.
+2) Ensuring a seamless user experience while offering a range of features such as customizable profiles, playlist management, and event creation.
+    - Looking at different websites and seeing how they implemented their various features in order to gain inspiration from them.

-- Implementing real-time audio streaming with Agora.io and ensuring high-quality, low-latency audio streaming.
+3) Implementing real-time audio streaming with Agora.io and ensuring high-quality, low-latency audio streaming.
+    - Researching on how to create a real-time audio streaming service by looking at various documentations and videos.

-- Using Magenta.js to allow users to create their own music sequences.
+- Using AI  to allow users to create their own music sequences.
+    - Resarching on AI Generation and exploring various options before settling with Magenta.js.

 - Encouraging user interaction and fostering a sense of community among musicians, which involved not only technical solutions but also strategic community management and engaging activities.
+    - Allowing users to manage events and send friend requests helps in connecting individuals across the world.

 ## Future Scope